 As with science and medicine, ideas and treatments evolve - skin and hair care is no different, ideas have changed because treatments have expanded.
 Effective treatment for skin and scalp conditions should always be addressed holistically.

-Tea tree essential oil is excellent for a dry scalp and dandruff.
-This oil is anti-inflammatory, antibacterial, anti-fungal, and contains antiseptic properties as well as 98 different compounds.
-Apple cider vinegar can balance the ph levels of the scalp and help with an overly dry condition.
+Tea tree essential oil is excellent support for a dry scalp and dandruff.
+This oil is is rich in anti-inflammatory, antibacterial, anti-fungal, and antiseptic properties as well as 98 different compounds.
+Apple cider vinegar can balance the pH levels of the scalp and help with an overly dry condition.
 Apple cider vinegar acts as a fungicide and helps kill off the fungus.

 Dilute both the tea tree essential oil and apple cider vinegar before applying it.
 You can massage coconut oil, sesame or olive oil into your scalp.
 Simply warm a little oil and apply to scalp, leave on for up to an hour.

-When trying to decipher what causes dry scalp and dandruff conditions, consider the multiple factors and possibilities that combine and lead to the state of imbalance and distress to the scalp.
+When trying to decipher what causes dry scalp and flakey scalp conditions, consider the multiple factors and possibilities that combine and lead to the state of imbalance and distress to the scalp.
 Many people have food allergies and gluten intolerance that contribute to chronic scalp conditions.
-Even when a person can eat gluten without any immediate acute symptoms, the subtle intolerance can weaken the bodies immunity and the body might express an outbreak.
+Even when a person eats gluten without any immediate acute symptoms, the subtle intolerance can weaken the bodies immunity and the body might express an outbreak.
 Our bodies have a natural immunity to protect every system and stay healthy.
 This innate defense works as resistance to possible pathogens.